paxxxw/litematic-converter/README.md

    - ⚠️ **Important:** Check "Add Python to PATH" during installation!

 2. **Install dependencies:**
-   - Open terminal/command prompt INSIDE the project folder:
+   - **First, navigate into the project folder:**
-     - **If downloaded:** The folder where you extracted the ZIP file
+     - **If downloaded:** Extract the ZIP file, then go INSIDE the extracted folder (not just where you extracted it).
+You should see files like `README.md`, `requirements.txt`, etc.
-     - **If cloned:** The `litematic-converter` folder that was created
+     - **If cloned:** Go INSIDE the `litematic-converter` folder that was created.
+You should see files like `README.md`, `requirements.txt`, etc.
+   - **Then, open terminal/command prompt from inside that folder**
-   - Then, copy and paste this command inside the terminal/command prompt:
+   - Copy and paste this command in the terminal/command prompt:
    ```
    pip install -r requirements.txt
    ```